 The licensee's previous audit or review report is available from the ERA website.
+A copy of the applicable licence(s) will be provided to prospective auditors as part of the ERA's request for quotation.

 At the licensee's or auditor's request, the ERA may meet the auditor to discuss any specific concerns about the preparation of the audit or review plan.